-In common with many not-for-profit organizations, the Organization derives revenue from donation and fundraising activities the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Organization.
-Therefore we were not able to determine whether any adjustments may be necessary to donation or fundraising revenue, excess of revenue over expenses, and cash flows from operations for the years ended December 31, 2023 and 2022, assets as at December 31, 2023 and 2022, and net assets as at January 1 and December 31 for both the 2023 and 2022 years.
-Our audit opinion on the financial statements for the year ended December 31, 2022 was also qualified because of the possible effects of this limitation in scope.
+In common with many charitable organizations, the Organization derives revenue from donation and fundraising activities the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, verification of this revenue was limited to the amounts recorded in the records of the Organization.
+Therefore we were not able to determine whether any adjustments may be necessary to donation or fundraising revenue, excess of revenue over expenses, and cash flows from operations for the years ended December 31, 2024 and 2023, assets as at December 31, 2024 and 2023, and net assets as at January 1 and December 31 for both the 2024 and 2023 years.
+Our audit opinion on the financial statements for the year ended December 31, 2023 was also qualified because of the possible effects of this limitation in scope.